 Discussing with the Noe moms at lunch the other day, my friend Diane asked what our routine was.

 Yeah, yeah, our routine.
 Right.
-It was something like: me: change her diaper, turn the lights down, sign a song.
+It was something like, me: change her diaper, turn the lights down, sing a song.
 That count?
-Apparently, no. Diane suggested a more in-depth and... lengthy routine, for which I promptly rolled my eyes.
+Apparently, no. Diane suggested a more in-depth and… lengthy routine, at which I promptly rolled my eyes.